Best bike brands: Bicycle companies we trust

 It’s another brand with a WorldTour pro road racing team to its name, Lidl-Trek, as well as XC and downhill MTB racers and a cyclocross team.
 Its road bikes include clever features such as its IsoSpeed decoupler to add saddle compliance and the radical IsoFlow aero seat tube design on its road race bikes.

-Read more: Trek Madone launch story
+Read more: Trek Madone Gen 8 first ride review

 Trek's endurance bike features 38mm tyre clearance and IsoSpeed for superb ride comfort and all-road capability.
-There's an integrated cockpit and a clever storage compartment in the down tube.
+There's an integrated cockpit and a storage compartment in the down tube.

 Read more: Trek Domane SLR 9 review

-Read more: Trek Checkpoint review
+Read more: Trek Checkmate/Checkpoint launch story

 Wilier